Hindi for Travellers

-This programme at Langma School of Languages is designed for those travelling to India or Hindi-speaking countries, or those who are looking for a basic understanding of Hindi language.
-The programme at Langma School of Languages will emphasise common phrases and travel vocabulary; however, will also cover many basics of the Hindi language.
-This programme would help to make you learn basic of the language like how to ask for directions, navigate your transportation options, and rent a car, avoid danger, and enjoy your local shopping and dining during your stay.
-It is an introductory programme and it will help you find links to other programme so you can further your studies in Hindi language.
-Travellers usually can find themselves in precarious situations if they are unable to read the signs.
+This programme at Langma School of Languages is designed for those traveling to India or Hindi-speaking countries, or those who are looking for a basic understanding of the Hindi language.
+The programme at Langma School of Languages will emphasize common phrases and travel vocabulary; however, will also cover many basics of the Hindi language.
+This programme would help to make you learn the basic of the language like how to ask for directions, navigate your transportation options, rent a car, avoid danger, and enjoy your local shopping and dining during your stay.
+It is an introductory programme and it will help you find links to other programme so you can further your studies in the Hindi language.
+Travelers usually can find themselves in precarious situations if they are unable to read the signs.
 Some signs are placed to warn people of danger whilst others simply draw your attention to a simple fact (like the museum is closed or the toilet is out of service).
 Before the travel, the tourist must know these simple words and phrases that are found to ensure their trip goes a little smoother.

 |Duration||4 weeks (3hours/session)|

 |Class timings||IST (International Standard Timings)|

 |Age||Any age group|

 After completion of this course, Students will be able to